eigengo/opensourcejournal/monoids/monoids.md

 Granted, this is a sort of "poor-man-proof", and in case we needed more power we probably would have used a proper tool like ``QuickCheck`` (which I recommend).
 Have you noticed?
-We have just proved that the laws hold, let's rewrite them with our Haskell notation:
+We have just "proved" that the laws hold, let's rewrite them with our Haskell notation:

 ```
 (r <> s) <> t = r <> (s <> t)
-u ⊕ r = r
+mempty <> r = r
-r ⊕ u = r
+r <> mempty = r
 ```

+Et voilà, the Monoid is served!
+We can of course do the same for multiplication:

 ```